 The Bank's operations are primarily located in Kazakhstan.
 Consequently, the Bank is exposed to the economic and financial markets of Kazakhstan which display characteristics of an emerging market.
 The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in Kazakhstan.
+In addition, the recent significant depreciation of the Kazakhstan tenge, and the reduction in the global price of oil, have increased the level of uncertainty in the business environment.

 The financial statements reflect management's assessment of the impact of the Kazakhstan business environment on the operations and the financial position of the Bank.
 The future business environment may differ from management's assessment.